Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Numerical experiments

 The choice of $\alpha$ did have an impact on which graphs were solved, but setting $\alpha$ significantly less than one meant that the algorithm usually took longer to converge.
 In all results reported we set the initial $\mu = 0.01$, the reduction multiplier on $\mu$ to be 0.1, and $\alpha = 0.9$.
 It appears that deflation is more useful than deletion, so we set the deletion threshold to be very tiny, at 0.00001.
 In Table \ref{tab-results2} we report the number of graphs from each test set that are solved for four settings.
 Specifically, we choose between obtaining an interior point via the LP or the QP, and we set the deflation threshold to be either 0.9 or 0.95.
 In Table \ref{tab-results3} we also report the number of graphs that are solved after combinations of two of these approaches are employed, and then the final column after all four are employed.
+In all cases, we include the barrier function on $x \le e$ and remove one variable from each problem.

-In Table \ref{tab-results4} we report similar results when the results for the case when no deflation is performed.
+In Table \ref{tab-results4} we report similar results for the case when no deflation is performed.
 Under such circumstances the option of whether to use an LP or QP is irrelevant.
-Instead, we vary whether or not to have the barrier term on the upper bound and whether or not to remove one variable.
+Instead, we vary whether or not to have the barrier term on the upper bound ($x \le e$) and whether or not to remove one variable.
 Table \ref{tab-results5} reports the results of the combinations.

 Not using deflation typically increased the number of iterations about 50\% over using deflation.
 In Figure \ref{fig-descent} we show how our algorithm typically converges when a HC is found.
-Since we are converging to a vertex the nature of converges differs considerably from a typical minimization algorithm where the reduction made in the object slows as the solution is approached.
+Since we are converging to a vertex the nature of converges differs considerably from a typical minimization algorithm where the reduction made in the objective slows as the solution is approached.